RHsyseng/telco-operations/assisted-installer/bili/README.md

 - nmstateconfig.yaml
 - pull-secret.yaml

-Alternatively, for people using aicli to interact with AI SAAS API (or onprem), the following command can be used to generate the needed files from a parameter file
+Alternatively, for people using aicli to interact with AI SAAS API (or on-prem), the following command can be used to generate the needed files from a parameter file:

 ```
 aicli create cluster-manifests --pf bili.yml bili